jhudsy/customized-questions/README.md

 ## Using the system

+### Configuration

+Create a config.ini file within the `config/` subdirectory.
+The system accepts the following parameters

+- `mark_file` the name and location of the marks file to write
+- `question_path` the path to the questions to be used
+- `secret_key` the Flask secret key to use
+- `public_key_file` the location of the public key to use for mark file encryption.
+A public/private key pair can be generated using the `make_key.py` script.

 Navigating into the system will ask for a student id before displaying anything.
 This can be changed by selecting "Change ID" in the top right of the site.

 Navigating to the root of the website will display all questions.